 This article is about the tropical getaway essentials that I pack.
 If you’re looking for inspiration on clothes for formal nights or dressing for evenings on a luxury cruise ship, I show you how in cruise wear for women over 50.

-When it comes to clothing, I look for products that can do double duty.
-And, with as much as we travel, some of my packing gear also needs updating.
-What have I added to my must-have list?
-Take a look:
+When it comes to tropical cruise wear, I look for products that do double duty.
+What’s on my must-have list?
+Take a look.